 "Once everyone sees you as a villain, that's what you are.
 They only see you one way, no matter how hard you try."

-Nimona and Ballister in 'Nimona'
+Nimona and Ballister in Nimona

 "Nimona" presents a predictable yet thoroughly enjoyable plot where a knight, Ballister (voiced by Riz Ahmed), is framed for a crime he didn't commit.
 He teams up with Nimona (voiced by Chloe Grace Moretz), a teen shapeshifting creature he was originally sworn to destroy.
 The character of Nimona reminded me of 22 from "Soul" with her outspoken nature, mischievous personality, and humorous need to break things to be evil.